DanielChopra/Mediaplayer-for-Windows-OS/README.md

 # Mediaplayer-for-Windows-OS
-Look in the release for download
+Look in the releases to download the setup file